terrywbrady/UsingAppScript/PITCHME.md

 ---
 ##### Brainstorming
-- Can you imagine any uses of GoogleAppScript for your projects?
+- Ideas for using Google App Script?

 ---
 ### Thank You!